RHS Growing Guides

 Weeding

 Keep the ground weed-free, to reduce competition for light, water and nutrients.
+Dense weeds can also offer hiding places for slugs and snails, which like to eat young fennel plants.
 Weed by hand close to the plants, rather than hoeing, so you don’t accidentally damage the developing bulb.

 Harvesting

-To harvest, either dig up the whole bulb or slice it off just above the base with a sharp knife, leaving the lower part in the ground.
-This should then send up small leafy shoots that can be used in salads.
+To harvest, either dig up the whole plant or cut just below the swollen bulb with a sharp knife, leaving the base and roots in the ground.
+It should then send up small leafy shoots that can be used in salads, but it won’t form another bulb.

 Problems

-The most common problem with Florence fennel is bolting (flowering), which leads to the bulb not forming or turning woody.
-This can be caused by various issues, including cold temperatures in spring, root disturbance when transplanting and dry conditions in summer.
+The most common problem with Florence fennel is bolting (flowering), which leads to the bulb either not forming or turning woody.
+This can be caused by various issues, including cold temperatures in spring, root disturbance when transplanting, and dry conditions in summer.
 Florence fennel is most successful in warm, damp summers.
+To deter bolting:

-Choose bolt-resistant varieties, especially for later sowings – however these can still bolt in dry or cold conditions
+- Choose bolt-resistant varieties, especially for early sowings – however these can still bolt in dry or cold conditions

-Keep early sowings indoors until the weather has warmed up, then harden off carefully and protect with cloches or fleece
+- Keep early sowings indoors until the weather has warmed up, then harden off carefully and protect with cloches or plastic-free fleece if temperatures are still low

 Get involved